Does your pet have bad breath? Rubbing at the side of their face? Drooling? Refusing treats or hard food? Difficulty chewing?

-Did you know the buildup of tartar on your pet’s teeth is an accumulation of bacteria, saliva, and food particles which can lead to severe dental disease, tooth loss and decay?
+Did you know the buildup of tartar on your pet’s teeth is an accumulation of bacteria, saliva, and food particles that can lead to severe dental disease, tooth loss, and decay?

 - We provide oral exams with all of our appointments